StackVista/stackstate-docs/stackpacks/integrations/openshift.md

   * [Topology data](openshift.md#topology) is translated into components and relations.
   * [Tags](openshift.md#tags) defined in OpenShift are added to components and relations in StackState.
   * Relevant [metrics data](openshift.md#metrics) is mapped to associated components and relations in StackState.
 All retrieved metrics data is stored and accessible within StackState.
-  * [Events](openshift.md#events) are available in the StackState Events Perspective and listed in the details pane of the StackState UI.
+  * [OpenShift events](openshift.md#events) are available in the StackState UI Events Perspective and listed in the details pane on the right of the StackState UI.
+  * [Objects changes events](openshift.md#events) are created for every detected change to `spec` or `metadata` in OpenShift objects

 ## Setup